Vijay-M-Giri/starter-hugo-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: MS in Computer Science
+    - course: M.S. in Computer Science
       institution: University of California, San Diego
       year: 2023
-    - course: B.Eng.
+    - course: B.Eng. in Computer Science
       institution: Birla Institute of Technology and Science, Pilani
       year: 2018